vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

-## New and Noteworthy Since Vaadin 19
+## New and Noteworthy Since Vaadin 1

 Here are the highlighted new and improved features in Vaadin 20.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

 {{changesSincePrevious}}

 ## Support
-Vaadin 19 is supported for one month after Vaadin 20 has been released.
+vaadin 21 is supported for one month after Vaadin 22 has been released.
 The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).